Jaglan13/Jaglan13/README.md

   Supports live multi-user coding in real time with synchronization and collaboration features.

 - 🔹 Coffee Shop | Web Development
-  Developed a responsive web-based coffee shop application using **HTML5, CSS3, Bootstrap, and JavaScript**.
+  Developed a responsive web-based coffee shop application using HTML5, CSS3, Bootstrap, and JavaScript.
   Implemented features like online ordering and menu display to enhance user interaction and experience.

 - 🔹 Voice Assistant | Python